-- 1. COMPUTE μ FOR THE STRING: Cut a piece of string about 1.5m long.
-Record its mass m and length L_0 and then compute the linear mass density $\mu = m/L_0$.
-From σ_m and σ{L_0} , calculate σ{μ} .
+- 1. If you are not given a density for the string, then: COMPUTE $\mu$ FOR THE STRING: Cut a piece of string about 1.5m long.
+Record its mass m and length $L_0$ and then compute the linear mass density $\mu = m/L_0$ .
+From $\sigma_m$ and $\sigma{L_0}$ , calculate $\sigma{\mu}$ .
 Also record what kind of string you're using (kite string, black nylon string, etc). - 2.
-SETUP THE VIBRATING STRING: Connect the string to the string oscillator and to a pulley clamped to the other end of the table.
+Setup the vibrating string: Connect the string to the string oscillator and to a pulley clamped to the other end of the table.
 Ensure the string is level, and that the oscillator and pulley are well-aligned with each other. - 3.
 ADD THE MASS: Allow the string to hang over the pulley and attach a mass hanger. - 4.
-GET FAMILIAR: By changing the amount of hanging mass, try to get the string to resonate.
+Get familiar: By changing the amount of hanging mass, try to get the string to resonate.
 Experiment with whether adding mass increases the number of nodes or decreases the number. - 5.
-FINAL SETUP: Get the string to have 7-9 nodes.
-When you have a standing wave pattern, record the following: - (a) n the number of loops in the patterns - (b) m_s the suspended mass, and its uncertainty - (c) l_n the length of one loop in the pattern, and its uncertainty
+FINAL SETUP: Get the string to have 7-9 loops.
+When you have a standing wave pattern, record the following: - (a) n the number of loops in the patterns - (b) $m_s$ the suspended mass, and its uncertainty - (c) $l_n$ the length of one loop in the pattern, and its uncertainty